 3. Law School Admission Test (LSAT):

 All applicants are required to take the LSAT.
 The LSAT is offered by the Law School Admission Council four times a year in February, June, October, and December.
 Visit www.lsac.org for more information regarding the LSAT.
-Duquesne Law considers the highest LSAT score when evaluating candidates with multiple scores.
+Duquesne Law sees and considers all LSAT scores but uses the highest LSAT score for reporting purposes.

 When to take the LSAT?

 4. Candidate Assembly Service (CAS): All applicants are required to subscribe to the Law School Admission Council CAS.
 Official transcripts from each college or university attended must be sent directly to CAS.
+Applicants must have completed a bachelor's degree from an accredited college or university before matriculating at the Law School.
 Please note that it is important to sign up for CAS at least six weeks before the Law School application deadline.

 Registration information for the LSAT and CAS can be found on the LSAC website.
 You may contact LSAC directly by calling 215.968.1001.